-Since last December, an Ebola outbreak has spread from villages in the forests of southeastern Guinea to Liberia, Sierra Leone and Nigeria — with no signs of waning.
-Across the four countries, Ebola has killed 961 people, while the number of cases hovers at 1,779.
+Since last December, an Ebola outbreak has spread from villages in the forests of southeastern Guinea to Liberia and beyond — with no signs of waning.
+Across the two countries, Ebola has killed 932 people, while the number of confirmed cases hovers at 1,711.
 The devastating disease spreads through blood, saliva and other bodily fluids.
 Intense weakness and fever give way to diarrhea, vomiting, and internal and external bleeding.

 It takes time to gather these resources, and help arrives only after the epidemic peaks.

 Countries could save countless lives and vastly lower health care costs if they could prepare for infectious disease outbreaks ahead of time.
 Now, it may be possible for them to do just that.
 A recent wave of research has emerged to develop early warning systems to predict outbreaks of Ebola and other infectious diseases — using weather forecasts.

 Climate change might make it more crucial than ever to develop early warning systems, according to the latest International Panel on Climate Change (IPCC) report, released last month.
 Warmer temperatures create friendly habitats for disease-causing microbes, not to mention the mosquitoes and other animals that carry them.
 And climate change can also cause extreme weather patterns, creating ideal conditions for disease transmission, Balbus says.